arduino/ArduinoCore-renesas/libraries/WiFiS3/docs/api.md

 * `b` is the byte to be sent.

 #### Returns
-size_t The number of bytes successfully written.
-Returns 1 if the byte was sent successfully, or 0 if an error occurred.
+The number of bytes successfully written.
+Returns `1` if the byte was sent successfully, or `0` if an error occurred.
 <hr />

 ### `write` <a id="class_wi_fi_s_s_l_client_1afa24293a9551bbcca1b565da2607eb2b" class="anchor"></a>